pure-data/externals-howto/README.rst

 The remaining arguments ``arg1,...`` define the types of object arguments passed at the creation of a class object.
 A maximum of six type checked arguments can be passed to an object.
-The list of argument-types are terminated by “0”.
+The list of argument types are terminated by “0”.

 Possible types of arguments are: